|

 The efficiency of combustion e.g.

-minimum carbon monoxide and soot levels.
+minimum carbon monoxide and soot levels, again methane is one of the

 -